 IBU (International Bitterness Unit): unit of measurement used to express a beer¹s bitterness as milligrams of iso-alpha-acid (a compound created when alpha acids are boiled) per liter of beer.

 Immersion heater: a heating device used to maintain a constant temperature in the mash tun.

 Infusion mashing: the traditional British method of mashing, primarily used in ale brewing.
 It occurs at a single temperature and is carried out in a combination mash-lauter vessel called an infusion mash tun.

-Invert sugar: a mixture of fructose and glucose produced by chemically breaking down sucrose; used for priming.
+Invert sugar: a mixture of fructose and glucose produced by chemically breaking down sucrose; used for boosting gravity and priming.